KickingTheTV/ciapp-alpha-docs/docs/tests_in_container.md

 If you are running your tests inside a container, forward the following environment variables depending on your CI provider, so the Datadog Tracer can autodetect the build information.

+Additionally, notice that you also need to forward all Datadog environment variables used to configure the Datadog Tracer.

 ### [Appveyor](https://www.appveyor.com/docs/environment-variables/)

 - APPVEYOR